A strong letter of recommendation can be the deciding factor in getting into your desired school or landing your dream job.

 A strong recommendation allows the person reviewing your application to get to know you beyond your resume, giving a more complete picture of who you are and what motivates you.

-Job applications more commonly require a list of references, rather than a letter of recommendation, but you may see this requirement show up from time to time.
+Job applications more commonly require a list of references, rather than a reference letter, but you may see this requirement show up from time to time.
 Even if a job application doesn’t require a recommendation letter, attaching one to your cover letter or application could give you a competitive edge over other applicants.

 It’s totally normal to feel nervous about asking for a letter of recommendation.
 While it may feel uncomfortable at first, it’s a normal part of the application process.
 With a bit of preparation, you can maximize your chances of getting stellar recommendations.